nathanarohde/2015-01-16_assessment/README.md

 Created by Nathan Rohde

 Known Errors:
+*With this in mind it is also possible to enter in phone numbers longer and shorter than the default 10 characters required.

+Fixed Errors:
 *Because the program accepts string inputs and does not conduct any checks any string of characters can be entered in any field.
-*With this in mind it is also possible to enter in phone numbers longer and shorter than the default 10 characters required.
+  FIXED WITH COMMIT 13:Program now only accepts numeric characters for home_phone, work_phone and cell_phone in form.erb
+*If user entered a name with two or more parts seperated by a space website will crash when trying to create a page for that entry.
+  FIXED WITH COMMIT 13:Program now uses gsub for input name.
+Replaces " " with "_"